-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shafts with a spray type lubricant or a light oil.
-One shaft is located under the console.
-The other is below and behind the seat.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil.
+Shaft is located under the console.